Smoothing problem (stochastic processes): The confusion in terms and the relation between Filtering and Smoothing problems

 The terms Smoothing and Filtering are used for four concepts that may initially be confusing: Smoothing (in two senses: estimation and convolution), and Filtering (again in two senses: estimation and convolution).

-Smoothing (estimation) and smoothing (convolution) despite being labelled with the same name in English language, can mean totally different mathematical procedures.
-The requirements of problems they solve are different.
+Smoothing (estimation) and smoothing (convolution), despite being labelled with the same name in the English language, can mean totally different mathematical procedures.
+The requirements of the problems they solve are different.
 These concepts are distinguished by the context (signal processing versus estimation of stochastic processes).

-The historical reason for this confusion is that initially, the Wiener's suggested a "smoothing" filter that was just a convolution.
-Later on his proposed solutions for obtaining a smoother estimation separate developments as two distinct concepts.
-One was about attaining a smoother estimation by taking into account past observations, and the other one was smoothing using filter design (design of a convolution filter).
+The historical reason for this confusion is that initially, Wiener's suggested "smoothing" filter was just a convolution.
+Later on, his proposed solutions for obtaining a smoother estimation separate developments into two distinct concepts.
+One was about attaining a smoother estimation by taking into account past observations, and the other was smoothing using a filter design (design of a convolution filter).

-Both the smoothing problem (in sense of estimation) and the filtering problem (in sense of estimation) are often confused with smoothing and filtering in other contexts (especially non-stochastic signal processing, often a name of various types of convolution).
+Both the smoothing problem (in the sense of estimation) and the filtering problem (in the sense of estimation) are often confused with smoothing and filtering in other contexts (especially in non-stochastic signal processing, often referring a various types of convolution).
 These names are used in the context of World War 2 with problems framed by people like Norbert Wiener.
-One source of confusion is the Wiener Filter is in form of a simple convolution.
-However, in Wiener's filter, two time-series are given.
+One source of confusion is that the Wiener Filter is in the form of a simple convolution.
+However, in Wiener's filter, two time series are given.
 When the filter is defined, a straightforward convolution is the answer.
-However, in later developments such as Kalman filtering, the nature of filtering is different to convolution and it deserves a different name.
+However, in later developments, such as Kalman filtering, the nature of filtering differs from convolution and warrants a different name.

 The distinction is described in the following two senses: